Bailbrook House, Bath UK

 Previous participants have included people working in public health, local and national alcohol policy, or new to alcohol research or practice.
 Please contact Dr. Niamh Fitzgerald (email@example.com) if you are unsure about its suitability for your needs.

 Places will be allocated on a first come, first served basis.
-Student numbers are capped at 40 to ensure an effective learning experience and networking opportunities.
-Early bird discounts apply until 16th June 2017.
-Applications will not be taken after 8th September 2017.
+Participant numbers limited to 40 to ensure an effective learning experience and networking opportunities.
+Applications will not be taken after 31st August 2018.